 The Enigma Key Cipher

 Timing is everything, particularly in music, and this cipher epiphany is no exception.
 The discovery of the Enigma Key Cipher occurred on the evening of February 19, 2013.
-On that same day in 1899 Elgar completed his orchestration of the Enigma Variations.
+On that same day in 1899, Elgar completed his orchestration of the Enigma Variations.
 This is not the only example of extraordinary timing.
 The initial discovery of Ein feste Burg as the covert melody to the Enigma Variations took place on February 3, 2009 – the bicentennial of Felix Mendelssohn’s birth.
-The diverse music ciphers in the Enigma Variations make a profound and compelling case for Ein feste Burg, and still the evidence for Luther’s sublime hymn continues to mount into a towering mountain.
+The diverse music ciphers in the Enigma Variations make a profound and compelling case for Ein feste Burg, and yet, the evidence for Luther’s sublime hymn continues to rise into a towering mountain.
 To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.